Node.js CommonJS/ESM Interop: Edges and Dual Packages

 Error [ERR_REQUIRE_ASYNC_MODULE]: require() cannot be used on an ESM

-graph with top-level awaitThe ESM module (or one of its imports) uses top-level await. require() can't handle this.
-Your options: switch to import() (async), or remove the top-level await from the ESM module.
+graph with top-level awaitThe ESM module, or one of its imports, uses top-level await. require() cannot handle that graph.
+The choices are to switch to async import() or remove the top-level await from the ESM module.

 ERR_PACKAGE_PATH_NOT_EXPORTED